Midland Independent School District

 Midland Independent School District is a public school district in Midland, Texas.
-Midland ISD contains 40 campuses, two 6A high schools, 24 elementary schools, and two early education centers.
+Midland ISD contains 41 campuses.

 It includes the portions of Midland and Odessa in Midland County.

-Led by Superintendent of Schools Dr. Stephenie D. Howard, over 26,000 students are spread out amongst the various campuses.
+Led by Superintendent of Schools Dr. Stephanie D. Howard, over 26,000 students are spread out amongst the various campuses.

 In 2014-2015, the school district was rated "academically acceptable" by the Texas Education Agency.